yreyes03/whitematter-metanalysis/README.md

 https://neuroquery.org

 ## discrete_decoder.ipynb
 This file has the code that analysis the neuroimaging data in volume space.
-The data consists of density plots of over 40 major white matter tracts.
+The data consists of density plots of over 40 major white matter tracts averaged from 162 subjects.
 Data is plotted onto the brain cortex.
 This tool uses neurosynth to map the function onto each of these tracts.
 This code creates files containing white matter tracts, functional terms, and their corresponding z scores between term and tract.
 Also creates dendrogram and heatmaps that shows how functionally similar these tracts are.
 Can also creates brain plots, word clouds, and radar plots showing the top related functions of each tract.

 ## surf2vol.ipynb